cyberxndr/ansible-vars-splitter/README.md

 ```

 ### Conclusion
-The script can be useful when we need to store a lot of similar variables for multiple hosts.
+The script can be useful when we need to store a lot of similar variables for the multiple hosts.
 We can change them in a one place and run the script then to mirror changes.